STEM-Alliance/Spudnik-2025/README.md

 # 2025 Code

+## Programmer Notes
-## Comments that start with TO DO indicate a value that needs to be changed or verified
+Comments that start with TO DO indicate a value that needs to be changed or verified

+## Code Structure Notes
+1. Constants.java - Declare variables that will not change here (i.e. CAN IDs)
+2. RobotContainer.java - Declare buttons here under configureBindings()
+3. Subsystems - Methods for this area of the robot are declared here
+    - Subsystems include motor controllers sensors that operate together
+4. Commands - Actions of the robot that run for until the end condition is met
+    - Only one command can use a subsystem at a time
+    - If the action (on a button) only requires one method, see RobotContainer for using an InstantComannd instead

 ## Setup